Dickinson-COMP-491-492/website/docs/assignments/PP04-Poster.md

 - Posters should be created as a single PowerPoint slide.
   - Your poster must be 30” x 40”.
-  - Your poster may use [the Dickinson work mark](https://www.dickinson.edu/info/20085/marketing_and_communications/1474/college_wordmark), but it may not use the college seal.
+  - Your poster may use [the Dickinson word mark](https://www.dickinson.edu/info/20085/marketing_and_communications/1474/college_wordmark), but it may not use the college seal.
   - You must maintain a 1" margin around the outside of the poster.
 This margin ensures that no content will be cut off when the poster is printed.
   - A search for [PowerPoint Poster Templates](https://www.google.com/search?q=powerpoint+poster+templates&oq=power+point+poster+tem&aqs=chrome.1.69i57j0l5.7495j0j7&sourceid=chrome&ie=UTF-8) will find lots of free downloadable PowerPoint poster templates that you can adopt or adapt if you like.
 Or, you can express your own style laying everything out yourself!
   - Poster titles should be legible from 20 feet.
 Other content should be clearly legible from 4-6 feet.
 This page on [Designing a Professional Poster](https://henryford.libguides.com/c.php?g=906626&p=6637031) gives some good advice about fonts and font sizes to meet those objectives.